ufs-community/ufsjedi-bundle/README.md

 install_name_tool -change libpioc.dylib ${parallelio_ROOT}/lib/libpioc.dylib ${parallelio_ROOT}/lib/libpiof.dylib
 ```

-While building with soca (NG-GODAS or S2S), there will be a long pause during configuration when `ecbuild` is downloading the input files for the test to be run.
+While building with soca (NG-GODAS or S2S), there will be a long pause during configuration when `cmake` is downloading the input files for the test to be run.

 After configuration, run `make -j 8` to build.